bblodfon/Yates-Hennel-generalization/README.md

-# Yates_Hennel_generalization
+# yates-hennel-generalization

 A generalization of the Yates and Hennel algorithm

-The 'Yates-Hennel' paper presents an algorithm for full branch coverage testing of any program.
+The [Yates-Hennel paper](https://github.com/bblodfon/yates-hennel-generalization/blob/master/doc/Yates-Hennel%20paper.pdf) presents an algorithm for full branch coverage testing of any program.

 The implementation of the simple Yates-Hennel algorithm would choose one arbitrary forward tree from the Decision-to-Decision (DD) graph and a backward one and then it would calculate (n-m+1) paths based